Atlanta's Best Urban Hikes Inside and Outside the Perimeter

 North Druid Hills

-Trail length: 1-2 miles North Druid Hills Even though you’re right off I-85, you would never know it hiking this trail in Kittredge Park.
-Mostly unpaved and running through the woods, this path has many loops and turns, so you can make it a half-mile walk or a two-mile hike.
+Even though you’re right off I-85, you would never know it hiking this trail in Kittredge Park.
+Mostly unpaved and running through the woods, this looped path encircles the small nature preserve, complete with views of its creek and a tiny waterfall.
 The park also has a playground, a sports field, and some picnic areas.

-Trail length: 2.4 miles Location: Northwest Atlanta OK OK, this one is technically outside the perimeter, but just barely, so we're going with it.
-Like East Palisades, it follows the bends of the Chattahoochee River, but this path is less trafficked so it’s better for those solo, “why are all Starburst independently wrapped?” type of hikes.
+Like East Palisades, the Powers Island Trail follows the bends of the Chattahoochee River, but this path is less trafficked so it’s better for those solo, “why are all Starburst independently wrapped?” type of hikes.
 This trail is mostly unpaved and narrow, but it has stunning views of the river and the Powers Island toward its end.